lRomul/sensorium/README.md

 The hyperparameters were identical, except for the expansion ratio in inverted residual blocks: seven in the first stage and six in the second.

 In the second stage, the ensemble of models achieves nearly the same single-trial correlation as the ensemble from the first stage.
-However, what's fascinating is that each fold model performs better by an average score of 0.007 than the corresponding model from the first stage.
+However, what is fascinating is that each fold model performs better by an average score of 0.007 than the corresponding model from the first stage.
 Thus, the distilled model works like an ensemble of undistilled models.
 According to the work [14], the individual model is forced to learn the ensemble's performance during knowledge distillation, and an ensemble of distilled models offers no more performance boost.
 I can observe the same behavior in my solution.